-So, what can you do to improve user experience in your WebRTC CPaaS application?
+So, what can you do to improve call quality and user experience in your WebRTC CPaaS application?
 Let’s look at some ideas and test them with one of the more popular CPaaS platforms, the Vonage Video API.

 You can watch the video of my session here.
 Or, scroll down to read the rest of this post.

 No one likes waiting and watching a loading screen when they hit the join call button.
 Or worse, seeing nothing at all.
 For this reason, we recommend forcing participants to join with their video/audio disabled after a certain number of participants are in the call.
 This preserves network bandwidth and allows the CPaaS platform to utilize that bandwidth for connecting streams.

 As you can see, up until the 8th participant we see no major improvement in load time with this method.
 After the 8th participant, we see a significant improvement.